 Cover Your Air Conditioner Before Severe Weather

-You can temporarily cover your air conditioner in the winter when you know a snowstorm is coming.
-Snow and ice that build up inside your system can melt and refreeze, harming condenser coils and decreasing efficiency.
+You can temporarily cover your air conditioner in the winter when you know heavy snow is on the way.
+Snow and ice that build up inside your system can melt and refreeze, harming condenser coils and lowering efficiency.

-Although it’s not always possible to expect a hailstorm, you can temporarily cover your AC if a bad storm is approaching in Dresden.
-Hail can seriously damage your system’s exterior, altering efficiency.
+Although it’s not always possible to predict a hailstorm, you can temporarily cover your AC if a severe storm is approaching in Dresden.
+Hail can severely damage your system’s coils, altering efficiency.

 Related: How Severe Weather Can Lead to AC Repair